 Interior design definition may vary from person to person, but it is a challenge and complex process to meet client’s needs, and achieve project goals in terms of quality, time and budget.

 Additionally, interior designers have legal responsibility regarding to their work and its impact on their clients and the general public as well.

 What is interior design?

-There is no answer for this question better than The National Council for Interior Design Qualification (NCIDQ) definition about the profession according to the followings:
+There is no answer for this question better than the National Council for Interior Design Qualification (NCIDQ) definition about the profession according to the followings:

-Interior design is a multi-faceted profession in which creative and technical solutions are applied within a structure to achieve a built environment.
+It is a multi-faceted profession in which creative and technical solutions are applied within a structure to achieve a built environment.